 Choose a location to save your STL.

 Before printing I tend do a "print preview" with my slicer and look at all the layers if I can spot any funny travel moves that shouldn't be there.
 If there are you will have to go back to your SketchUp model and manually check what might be causing it.
 Remove all unnecessary lines form your model.
 Try View->Face Style->Wireframe to see if you have any lines within your model that you can get rid off.
+If you need to edit your component, right click the component and click "Edit Component".
+After you are done right click next to the component and click "Close Component".

 George Timmermans, Research Toolmaker, Software Engineer and Tinkerer